 Do not waste time in pursuing your case.
 After seeking medical care, contact a Fort Lauderdale personal injury lawyer to begin working on your case.
 It is not uncommon for catastrophic injury cases to take many months or even years to be resolved.

 Contact a Fort Lauderdale Spinal Cord Injury Lawyer for a Free Consultation

 The last thing you should be worried about after a spinal cord injury is a battle with an uncaring insurance company.
 If someone else’s negligence is responsible for your injuries, we will fight on your behalf for compensation for the medical care you deserve.

-Contact Hollander Law Firm, P.A. today to schedule a free consultation with a Fort Lauderdale spinal cord injury lawyer.
+Contact Hollander Law Firm Accident Injury Lawyers today to schedule a free consultation with a Fort Lauderdale spinal cord injury lawyer.
 We work on a contingency fee basis so you pay nothing out of pocket for the legal representation you need.